Coronavirus calamity: Germany's music, artist scene desperate | DW | 19.04.2020

 In an open letter on Sunday, international music stars said it was "unimaginable" that quick German state aid had been offered to businesses such as Adidas and dentists while self-employed, trained musicians and artists faced a drastic drop in income over the next eight to 12 months.

-Some colleagues were "neck-deep in water," reported Welt am Sonntag, citing violinists Anne-Sophie Mütter and Lisa Batiashvili, opera singers Matthias Goerne and Rene Pápe and conductors Christian Thielemann and Thomas Hengelbrock.
+Some colleagues were "neck-deep in water," reported the German newspaper Welt am Sonntag, citing violinists Anne-Sophie Mütter and Lisa Batiashvili, opera singers Matthias Goerne and Rene Pápe and conductors Christian Thielemann and Thomas Hengelbrock.

 Read more: Coronavirus: A magic moment for social media?

-Also signatory was copyright and culture sector lawyer Miriam Kellerhals on behalf of further [unnamed] artists in "many cultural sectors," said WaS.
+Also a signatory was copyright and culture sector lawyer Miriam Kellerhals, on behalf of further [unnamed] artists in "many cultural sectors," the paper reported.

 Their letter demands that, at the very least, state-subsidized institutions such as theaters, opera houses and concert halls should provide freelance artists with the income they would have otherwise received for events canceled due to the COVID-19 pandemic.